 Counsellor · Hypnotherapist · Supervisor · Author · Lecturer

 Taking control of your life and your emotions takes courage.
-Making personal changes can be a daunting prospect but it is absolutely worthwhile – your happiness matters.
-I find it incredibly rewarding seeing people turn their lives around and become happier and more fulfilled.
+Making personal changes can seem a daunting prospect but it is absolutely worthwhile – your happiness matters.
+I find it incredibly rewarding seeing people turn their lives around to become happier and more fulfilled.

-Originally from South Wales, I moved to Plymouth in 1995 – I love being close to the sea and the moors.
-I qualified as a therapist more than 10 years ago and feel privileged to be able to help people discover and realise new possibilities in their lives.
+Originally from South Wales, I moved to Plymouth in 1995 and love being so close to the sea and the moors.
+I qualified as a therapist more than a decade ago and feel privileged to be able to help people discover and realise new possibilities in their lives.

 Why I became a therapist

 I know from experience how devastating mental health problems can be and how difficult it can be to find a good counsellor or therapist.
 My late husband suffered with bipolar disorder – a mood disorder that involves episodes of mania and depression.
 It was a very difficult time for several years until we found the right support.
 Inspired by this experience, I trained as a counsellor and hypnotherapist because I wanted to do something that would make a real difference to people’s lives – as cheesy as that sounds!

 You can be assured that I have been trained and assessed to a good standard.
 I gained an Advanced Diploma in Integrative Counselling with the Iron Mill College in Exeter in 2008.
 The course was accredited by the British Association for Counselling and Psychotherapy (BACP) — the professional association for the counselling professions in the UK.

 In 2015 I became a BACP Accredited Counsellor.
 Accredited BACP members have to achieve a higher quality standard than registered members.
 To become accredited I completed hundreds of hours of training, supervision and clinical practice and went through a rigorous application and assessment process.